A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 \subsection{HTR Model: CRNN Architecture}

 We instantiate the recognition model $f_{\theta}$ in Eq.~\ref{eq:decode} using a CRNN for line-level HTR.
-While any well-performing deep learning recognizer could be used to identify potential label errors, we employ a CRNN which, based on our experience, performs robustly across all Arabic-script datasets evaluated in this study.
-The CRNN was selected for two additional reasons: its computational efficiency with fewer parameters than Transformer-based models, and the opportunity to establish the Best Practices CRNN~\cite{retsinas2022best} as a strong baseline for Arabic-script HTR.
+While any well-performing deep learning recognizer could be used to identify potential label errors, we employ a CRNN which we show performs robustly across all Arabic-script datasets evaluated in this study.
+The CRNN is computationally efficient and has a substantially lower parameter count compared with Transformer-based models.

 The CRNN model performs handwritten text line recognition using CTC \cite{graves2006connectionist}, eliminating the need for explicit character-level segmentation.
-Given an input image of size H×W (height × width), the network interprets it as a sequence of W narrow vertical slices, each representing a small visual context of the image.
+Given an input image of size H$\times$W (height $\times$ width), the network interprets it as a sequence of W narrow vertical slices, each representing a small visual context of the image.
 The model outputs a sequence of character probability distributions of length L, typically shorter than W due to spatial downsampling.
 During decoding, consecutive duplicate predictions are merged and blank tokens are removed to yield the final transcription.

-Our architecture builds upon the original CRNN framework proposed by Shi et al. \cite{shi2016end}, which integrates convolutional, recurrent, and transcription components into a unified end-to-end model.
-We adopt the refined implementation introduced in the Best Practices framework \cite{retsinas2022best}, which enhances the CRNN design with deeper residual layers, normalization, and improved training strategies.
-As illustrated in Figure~\ref{fig:crnn}, the model follows an encoder–decoder structure, consisting of a CNN encoder for visual feature extraction and an RNN decoder for sequence modeling and transcription.

-The CNN encoder extracts hierarchical visual features from the input text line image, producing a sequence of 2D feature maps.
-An intermediate column-wise max-pooling step reduces the feature map height to one, effectively converting the 2D representation into a 1D sequence of feature vectors along the image width.
-This operation preserves the horizontal spatial order while reducing sensitivity to absolute vertical position, preparing the sequence for the recurrent decoder.

-The RNN decoder, composed of three stacked bidirectional LSTM layers (256 hidden units each), models contextual dependencies across time steps in both directions.
-Each recurrent output is passed through a fully connected classifier layer that maps it to a vector of dimension equal to the character set size (including the CTC blank token).
-The resulting per-frame character probability distributions are then decoded by the CTC layer to produce the final recognized text sequence without requiring explicit segmentation.